quadsurf/react-curriculum/04-synthetic-events.md

 ### Exercise

-Type out the following code samples *by hand* and run them to make sure they work.
+Type out the following code examples *by hand* and run them to make sure they work.
 Resist the urge to copy-and-paste!
 The objective of this exercise is to ingrain how to handle a variety of synthetic events deep in your memory.
 Because you'll be writing a lot of new code, there's no additional assignment at the end of the chapter.

 **NOTE:** The surrounding HTML structure has been omitted on purpose.
 From here on out, you're responsible for implementing it.